EyasuTeshome/shifttracker/interview-prep/how-do-you-complete-your-linkedin-header.md

 ### **Add your education to the Intro block**

-***Note:** to edit your headline, click the pencil icon in the upper right corner of your Intro block.
+***Note:** to edit your education, click the pencil icon in the upper right corner of your Intro block.
 The gif above shows you how to access it.*

 Your education may already be listed in your Intro block, but if not, add it.
 You can do so by clicking the "Edit Intro" pencil icon and then checking the *"Show education in my intro"* checkbox.